sherlock-audit/2025-07-cap/README.md

 ### Q: Additional audit information.
 A deep look at the symbiotic integration, and the open functions of Mint, Burn, Redeem, Liquidate, Repay, RealizeInterest and RealizeRestakerInterest.
+Changed severity definitions that will apply to this contest:
+High severity:

+Direct loss of protocol TVL without (extensive) limitations of external conditions.
+The loss of the protocol TVL must exceed >1%.
+This can include >1% of the individual user cUSD collateral that is uniform at any size of user deposit (min $10 requirement still applies).

+That means if the issue leads to loss of yield or fees, then it's not sufficient for High severity.

+Medium severity:

+Causes a loss of funds but requires certain external conditions or specific states, or a loss is highly constrained.
+The loss must be relevant to the affected party.

+Breaks core contract functionality, rendering the contract useless or leading to loss of funds that's relevant to the affected party.

+Any yield or fees losses >0.01% are considered Medium.
+Hence, if the issue leads to a 50% loss of yield or fees, then it's still Medium severity.

 # Audit scope